Kizz4/practice/beginner_projects/tooltip_ui/README.md

-# tooltip ui
+# Tooltip UI

-This is the 'tooltip ui' project from the Beginner section of the roadmap.sh frontend project list.
+This project is part of the [Frontend Projects Roadmap](https://roadmap.sh/frontend/projects) for beginners.
+And the [link](https://roadmap.sh/projects/tooltip-ui) of the project himself